 Forest Guardian

-My biology studies have taught me to respect, appreciate, and above all, love nature.
-It has brought me here, to my beloved jungle, to accomplish a great work.
-It reminds me of what a great poet once said, "Turn a tree into firewood and it will burn for you, but it will not bear flowers or fruit for your children."-Rabindranath Tagore.
+I studied biology at UNSAAC in Cusco and have since worked on various projects in the Madre de Dios region, including an environmental study on the renaturation of natural areas destroyed by gold mines and tree species threatened with extinction.
+My studies have taught me to respect, appreciate and, above all, love nature.
+It has brought me here, to my beloved jungle, to do a great work.
+It reminds me of what the poet Rabindranath Tagore once said: "Turn a tree into firewood and it will burn for you, but it will not bear flowers or fruit for your children."
+Meanwhile, these are no longer just words, they are our reality.

 Founding Member WI Peru, Member of the Board of Directors WI Peru